 This shift allows e-commerce brands to scale their operations without hiring a larger team to manage every price change or delivering glitch.
 The focus moves from managing the site to growing the enterprise.

 HR AI automation is shifting from simple database management to active workforce support.
-Agentic AI streamlines internal processes while improving employee experience over time.
+Agentic AI can streamline internal processes while improving employee experience over time.

 1. Automating recruitment and onboarding pipelines.

 The talent acquisition process involves numerous repetitive tasks that previously required manual oversight.
-AI agents now manage the entire recruitment pipeline, reducing administrative burdens while improving the experience for both hiring managers and candidates.
+AI agents can co-ordinate parts of the recruitment pipeline, reducing administrative burdens while improving the experience for both hiring managers and candidates.

-When a position opens, a workflow optimisation agent can screen hundreds of incoming resumes against job requirements.
-It can identify top candidates based on skills, experience and specific cultural fit indicators.
-The agent doesn't just flag a name; it can conduct initial assessments and co-ordinate calendars to schedule interviews automatically.
+When a position opens, an AI agent can screen hundreds of incoming resumes against job requirements.
+It can identify top candidates based on skills, experience and specific hiring criteria.
+The agent doesn't just flag a name; it can conduct initial assessments and co-ordinate calendars to schedule interviews.

 Once a new employee joins, the agent transitions into an onboarding role, creating a customised 30-day plan tailored to their specific department.
 It guides them through documentation, provisions system access and introduces them to relevant colleagues, ensuring no part of the integration process falls through the cracks.